 Research has shown that traumatic experiences are associated with both behavioral health and chronic physical health conditions, especially those traumatic events that occur during childhood.
-Substance use (such as smoking, excessive alcohol use, and taking drugs), mental health problems (such as depression, anxiety, or PTSD), and other risky behaviors (such as self-injury and risky sexual encounters) have been linked with traumatic experiences.
+Substance use, mental health conditions, and other risky behaviors have been linked with traumatic experiences.
 Because these behavioral health concerns can present challenges in relationships, careers, and other aspects of life, it is important to understand the nature and impact of trauma, and to explore healing.

 Seclusion and restraint were once perceived as therapeutic practices in the treatment of people with mental and/or substance use disorders.
 Today, these methods are viewed as traumatizing practices and are only to be used as a last resort when less-restrictive measures have failed and safety is at severe risk.

 Seclusion is defined as the involuntary, solitary confinement of an individual.
 Restraint refers to any method, physical or mechanical device, or material or equipment that immobilizes or reduces an individual’s ability to freely move his or her arms, legs, body, or head.
 A drug or medication also might be used to restrict behavior or freedom of movement.